 - In Magic: The Gathering the Eldrazi Titans are barely aware that lesser creatures exist, even when they do manage to inconvenience them.
 They devour entire worlds and their legions of drones are simply extensions of themselves - they simply don't operate on the level where an individual can register as significant.

 - SHODAN, the antagonist of the System Shock series considers all humans to be weak, worthless creatures and even refers to the main character, a human by the way, as an insect.
 Multiple times.

 - Played with in Virtue's Last Reward.
 Zero compares humans to termites at one point, but the comparison isn't negative.
-Zero sees termites as natural architects, capable of creating beautiful things without even realising it and claims that humans might be similar and be creating beautiful thing that only someone more intelligent than average human can admire.
+Zero sees termites as natural architects that create intricate and beautiful things, however they are too dumb to realize it and only a more intelligent species such as humans can truly appreciate the beauty of the things they create.
+He then theorizes that humans might be similar, creating beautiful things without realizing it, that only higher beings more intelligent than us can comprehend and appreciate.
 It's implied to be a metaphor for the nature of the morphogenetic field; a normal human cannot see multiple timelines in physical space but a higher being that could surpass three dimensional space might.

 - Kubera: Maruna holds this attitude, though he considers halves and quarters to be sura, and treats them accordingly.

 - A Redtail's Dream: Moose explains that from Puppy-fox's perspective, human (and doggy) lives are like that of a fly in length so he doesn't understand what the fuss is if they die a little early.